 This document is mainly used to prove that the cattle in question was indeed transferred to a new owner.
 That is because it contains all the details which pertain to the cattle.
 Also, it displays the names of both the current and the new owner.

-Given that it contains hard facts about the animals, it also serves as a good reference for any future disputes.
+Given that livestock bill of sale contains hard facts about the animals, it also serves as a good reference for any future disputes.
 For instance, when the new owner wants to transfer it to a third party, that person may ask him to produce the information concerning the original owner.

 Litigations and court cases